jonfaustman/django-frontend-skeleton/docs/source/template_tags.rst

 djfrontend_jqueryui
 ~~~~~~~~~~~~~~~~~~~~~
+**Not a part of django-frontend-skeleton but can be used inside one of the included template blocks if static files are added.**

 Returns jQuery UI plugin JavaScript file according to version number.
 TEMPLATE_DEBUG returns full file, otherwise returns minified file from Google CDN with local fallback.
-The latest '1.10.3' is included.
-Not a part of skeleton but can be used inside one of the included template blocks.
 ::

     <script src="/static/djfrontend/js/jquery/jqueryui/1.10.3/jquery-ui.js"></script>